Easy Quinoa and Kale with Mushrooms

-This easy quinoa and kale recipe is perfect for a quick and healthy vegan lunch or a side dish to go with any meal!
+This easy quinoa and kale recipe is perfect for a quick and healthy vegan lunch or as a side dish to accompany any meal.
 You can whip up this dish in just 1 pot in about 15 minutes.
 It tastes great warm or served cold as a quinoa salad!

-- Packed with healthy mushrooms, kale, and quinoa of course.
+- This dish is packed with healthy mushrooms, kale, and quinoa, of course.

-- Great for meal prep, easy weeknight meals, or packed lunches.
+- It’s great for meal prep, easy weeknight meals, or packed lunches.

-Quinoa just seems to go well with kale, and adding mushrooms to the mix makes the combo even more delicious.
-Quinoa can be a little boring on its own, but it has a delicious nutty flavor and interesting texture that you don't get from other grains.
+Quinoa pairs well with kale, and adding mushrooms to the mix makes the combination even more delicious.
+Quinoa can be a little bland on its own, but it has a tasty, nutty flavor and an interesting texture that you don’t get from other grains.

-This is one of my family's favorites!
+This is one of my family’s favorites!
 We add tofu or vegan chicken strips to make it a meal or simply serve it as a side.
-It keeps well in the fridge and can be served hot or cold as a quinoa kale salad, so it's perfect for meal prep too!
+It keeps well in the fridge and can be served hot or cold as a quinoa and kale salad, making it perfect for meal prep as well.

-If you don't have the time or don't want to cook the quinoa yourself, many grocery stores sell pre-cooked quinoa in the frozen food section, usually near the frozen vegetables.
-Aldi sells frozen pre-cooked quinoa and kale made by Season's Choice that is delicious!
-Costco also sells a similar frozen quinoa and kale mix too.
+Aldi sells frozen pre-cooked quinoa and kale made by Season’s Choice, which is delicious!
+Costco also sells a similar frozen quinoa and kale mix.
 This will allow you to skip the quinoa and kale prep and make this in just minutes!

 How to make quinoa and kale